 Best overall: Otterbox Defender

 The Otterbox Defender uses a synthetic rubber slipcover and a polycarbonate shell to keep the phone safe from accidental bumps and drops.
 The buttons are covered, and you also get port covers to keep dust, lint, and dirt away.
 A thick, raised bezel around the front keeps the display safe.
 Depending on the phone, you might get a built-in screen protector as well.
 The Defender is also one of the options that come with a belt clip holster.
-It’s thick and bulky, but if all-round protection is what you’re after, this is the Otterbox case to get.
+It’s thick and bulky, but if all-around protection is what you’re after, this is the Otterbox case to get.

 Get the Otterbox Defender for: